ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 -----

-(This is adapted from something I posted on [LessWrong](http://lesswrong.com/r/discussion/lw/oht/infinite_summations_a_rationality_litmus_test/) a few years ago.
-Copied here for posterity and improvement.)
+(This is something I posted on [LessWrong](http://lesswrong.com/r/discussion/lw/oht/infinite_summations_a_rationality_litmus_test/) a few years ago.
+I've copied here for posterity and because I don't use or like LessWrong any more.)